NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

 - [Dynamic Active Effects SRD](https://foundryvtt.com/packages/Dynamic-Effects-SRD/) - Adds a compendium of items, spells, and macros that are automated by the
   Active Effects system.

   NOTE: In order to use, first import the macro compendium to your game.
-Then, you can cast the SRD spells as normal, and it should automatically work.
+Then, you can cast the SRD spells included module as normal, and it should automatically work.
+Casting spells from the DnD5e SRD will NOT work, they need to be the DAE SRD spells.
 - [Easy Target](https://foundryvtt.com/packages/easy-target/) - Allows for targeting tokens by holding the Alt key and clicking.
 Extremely useful for GMs.
     - Release behaviour --> Sticky
 - [Find the Culprit!](https://foundryvtt.com/packages/find-the-culprit/) - A module for debugging compatibility issues between other modules.
 Extremely